-We continued to monitor and follow up on the methodology, standards, policies and procedures of the Parent Company guidelines for international subsidiaries, and to monitor operating risk events in the GNB ORMS tool.
+✓ We continued to monitor and follow up on compliance with the methodology, standards, policies and procedures issued by the Group's Parent Company, as well as monitoring operating risk events in the GNB ORMS tool.

 1.2.1.
 Banco GNB Perú